What is the normal size of a woman’s labia?

 All surgery carries known risk; the bar is set higher for elective cosmetic/plastic procedures.

-Risk consists of known possibilities for a given procedures, but is very much a function of experience and aptitude as well.
-Simply put, risk for a complication or a less-than-satisfactory outcome exponentially increases especially with novice surgeons (less than 25 procedures) and surgeons who know only one procedure (“one-trick ponies…”).
+Risk consists of known possibilities for a given procedure, but is very much a function of experience and aptitude as well.
+Simply put, a risk for a complication or a less-than-satisfactory outcome exponentially increases especially with novice surgeons (less than 25 procedures) and surgeons who know only one procedure (one-trick ponies…).

 That said, here are the risks of genital plastic/cosmetic surgery procedures:

 Labiaplasty and Clitoral Hood Reduction: Poor, or protracted healing process; incision separation, ongoing pain with sexual intimacy; cosmetic results not up to expectations.

 Vaginoplasty/perineoplasty (“vaginal rejuvenation”): Poor or protracted healing; over- or under-tightening (if over-tightened expect a 1-3 month time-frame of progressive stretching exercises to put things right.); injury to bladder or bowel; infection/abscess; results not up to expectations (Remember.
 A pelvic floor exercise program facilitated by your surgeon is mandatory if you are to reap maximal benefits from your costly surgery; beware of the surgeon who does not offer you this advantage.)